 Bloom Color - Willow trees bloom with yellow, tube-shaped flower clusters

-Height at Maturity - Mature height averages anywhere from 30 to 40 feet, though it’s usually weeping willows that grow to 40.
-Width at maturity is usually anywhere from 30 to 50 feet (span of the branches) with a trunk diameter of 1 to 3 feet and a root spread of up to 35 feet
+Height at Maturity - Mature height averages from 30 to 40 feet, though it’s usually weeping willows that grow to 40.
+Width at maturity is usually anywhere from 30 to 50 feet (span of the branches), the trunk diameter of 1 to 3 feet, and a root spread of up to 35 feet

-Soil Type Preferred- Willow trees prefer soil that is slightly acidic but can grow well in soil that is loamy, moist, rich, sandy, well-drained and clay soils as well as near water.
+Soil Type Preferred- Willow trees prefer soil that is slightly acidic but can grow well in soil loamy, moist, rich, sandy, well-drained, and clay soils and near water.
 Also somewhat drought tolerant.

 Sun or Shade - Willow trees grow best in moist soil and areas with full sun and partial shade.

-Growing more than 2 feet each year, in the late winter and early spring, it blooms with yellow tubular flower clusters.
+Growing more than 2 feet each year, it blooms with yellow tubular flower clusters in the late winter and early spring.
 It is a very hardy plant that can be grown as far north as Alaska and as far south as Florida.